Updated on 03 Aug 2017: Two years after Brain Surgery (Happy Brainversary to Me!)

 I couldn’t see any bright lights be it natural or artificial.
-Neon lights cause a immediately and I couldn’t attend classes or meetings due to that.
+Neon lights cause headaches, dizziness, and nausea and I couldn’t attend classes or meetings due to that.
 I used to sit in dark rooms for days because I couldn’t go out to see even daylight.
 I could not wear any glasses because the weight of the frames caused a lot of pressure to build up.

-Now, I have nausea from migraines which occasionally leads to vomiting.
+Now, I have nausea from migraines and medication which occasionally leads to vomiting.
 But I am not on medication anymore.

 Problems with Comprehension